gbmhunter/blog/content/posts/updates/2019/05-31-may-2019-updates/index.md

     * Replaced Make build script with CMake.
     * Replace the custom four number versioning with the standardized semantic versioning (three number).
     * Changed README from ReStructuredText to Markdown format.

+* Updates to the {{% link text="rsync page" src="/programming/operating-systems/linux/programs/rsync" %}} including a redesign of the _Options_ section.